michalfita/f4719e39-752a-4731-95a9-c6c336ee9fc3/README.md

 ### Stage 1: No error handling / No logging
 The initial version doesn't have any error handling nor logging.

+### CSV deserialization workaround
+As [this issue](https://github.com/BurntSushi/rust-csv/issues/211) will remains unresolved in the `csv` crate I convert one `workaround::Instruction` type to `Instruction` type in the `input` module using `From<>` trait implementation.
+This may not be as efficient as direct deserialization, but with the enum type the program has architecture more pleasant to deal with.

 ### Stage 3: Proper error handling
 The most commonly used `thiserror` crate is harnessed to create error structure with error variants used to utilize with `Result<T,E>` as result type in functions in the application.
 Please refer to `src/error.rs` for details.

-### CSV deserialization workaround
-As [this issue](https://github.com/BurntSushi/rust-csv/issues/211) will remains unresolved in the `csv` crate I convert one `workaround::Instruction` type to `Instruction` type in the `input` module using `From<>` trait implementation.
-This may not be as efficient as direct deserialization, but with the enum type the program has architecture more pleasant to deal with.
+### Stage 4: Logging
+Added logging can be enabled and used to diagnose problems with the program.

 ## Efficiency